So, you’ve decided to open up a bike rental shop, or you’re at least thinking about it—awesome!

 So, you’ve successfully started your bike rental shop and are looking into growing your business further?

-The final section of this article will cover all of the essentials you need to take into consideration when planning your expansion.
-Again, Kuutti from Roll Outdoors is here to share meaningful insights and tips on how to successfully grow your bike rental business.
+The final section of this article will cover all the essentials you need to consider when planning your expansion.

 Plan your expansion

-However, proper planning, preparations, and evaluations of what will work best for you will ease up the workload, making the growth process as a whole much smoother.
+However, proper planning, preparations, and evaluations of what will work best for you will ease the workload, making the growth process much smoother.

 Find new locations

-In Roll Outdoors’ case, bike touring in Finland was, and still is in its infancy, so it was easy to expand and find locations with lots of demand and little competition.
+Even though cycling tourism is growing fast, bike touring in Finland was, and still is, in its infancy.
+Therefore, it was easy for Roll Outdoors to expand and find locations with lots of demand and little competition.

-Roll Outdoors’ approach was to find interesting and different geographical locations where they can start off with a small budget and minimal risk.
-They start off small, checking the demand and profitability, and investing more as they go.
+Roll Outdoors’ approach was to find interesting and different geographical locations where they could start off with a small budget and minimal risk.
+They start off small, checking the demand and profitability and investing more as they go.
 For a small business, this strategy has worked out well so far.

-Another thing to consider to see the geographical area.
+Another thing to consider is the geographical area.
 Think about the geographical landscape in your country or area.
-Does it vary a lot, and thus, offer an opportunity to create different themes for your locations?
+Does it vary a lot, thus offering an opportunity to create different themes for your locations?
 The geographical variance of Finland provided an opportunity for Roll Outdoors to open multiple locations offering different types of products and bike tours.